codyzazulak1/rails-recipe/README.md

 railsRecipeSite
 ===============

 This is my site that allows users to search for a recipe based off of ingredients that you have in your house.
-Users will input an ingredient (or multiple) and the app will narrow down your results to recipes that include your chosen ingredients
+Users will input an ingredient and the app will narrow down your results to recipes that include your chosen ingredients

 ## User Stories: